vaggelis27/ERPNext-Project/README.md

 ---

-### Pitch
+### Project Overview

-**“This demo simulates a milk supply chain workflow in ERPNext.
-I set up suppliers, items, and customers, then recorded purchase receipts with quality checks (FAT, SNF, pH).
-Data flows through batches, CRM (Lead → Opportunity → Quotation → Customer), and a Bill of Materials for pasteurized milk.
-The goal is to show end-to-end traceability, quality control, and integration of business processes, visualized through CSV data and a clean web UI.
-Developed and tested in a Linux environment, showing strong ability to work with open-source ERP systems.”**
+I created a complete project in ERPNext that simulates the milk cycle, from raw material intake with quality checks (pH, FAT, SNF) to final customer delivery.
+The implementation integrates Procurement, Manufacturing (BOM), and CRM processes, demonstrating practical experience in ERP configuration in a Linux environment